Zinabuf/GCIM/README.md

  ### 2.1..
 Discovery input files

 **Qexp_disc.txt:** This is a `.txt` file containing the following columns in the specified order.
 The exposure as an outcome for the reverse directions.
-Please note that the file does not have column headings.
+Please note that the file should not have column headings.
 To generate both the additive and interaction polygenic risk scores (PRS), we performed a genome-wide environment interaction study (GWEIS) using the GxEprs data framework.
 When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs framework.
 For reproducibility, the outcome data should be organized in a dedicated file, for example: FID IID quantitative outcome.

 ~~~
   FID   IID   Exposure